 Speaking of lean and mean, a key advantage of a smaller agency is its ability to be nimble.
 When a campaign needs to pivot, the boutiques can usually execute quickly.
 There are simply fewer layers between the decision-makers and the boots on the ground.
 When you’re trying to get your marketing up and running quickly, you’ll find this to be quite an advantage.

 This also helps when it comes to cutting-edge technologies and techniques.
 Many agencies will use a lot of the same marketing tactics they’re proposing for you themselves.
 Which is terrific as they’re demonstrating a willingness to put their money where their mouth is.

 While this logic prevails among the smallest and the largest agencies, the boutiques typically have an intimate understanding of these tactics throughout the organization.
 This allows you to receive some great ideas from most of the people you will interact with and not just when you meet with a topic expert.

 If you’re a hands-on business owner, one who will personally interface with the marketing agency, you will appreciate this perk.
 Of course, if you have an in-house marketing team to work with the agency, you will also appreciate the knowledge share potential for your staff.

 Now, this last point I would like to share with you is admittedly anecdotal.
 Meaning, I did not research any data behind this but, rather, am speaking from personal experience.

 In the nearly 25-years I have been in this space, I have noticed many of my large agency friends and acquaintances switch companies rather often.
 Many of the large vendors I have worked with have also experienced frequent turnover.

 This sometimes leaves you starting a project with one group of people and finishing with another.
-Which, of course, can bring its series of pain points, personality incompatibilities and overall inefficiency for your project.
+Which, of course, can bring a series of pain points, personality incompatibilities, and overall inefficiency for your project.

 While career path changes are inevitable, I have witnessed far fewer among the smaller creative houses.